How To Create The Ultimate Instagram Marketing Plan

 First things first make sure your profile and bio are on point.
 You should be making sure that the profile itself is short and descriptive, and provides a strong call to action with your website link.
 You want to entice people that visit your page to follow through and head over to your site.
-We decided to revisit our own bio and add in some emojis to add some flair.
-Emojis are great visuals for drawing attention, and we’re hoping to do just that.
-We added a couple to strike a nice balance between drawing attention and just being obnoxious.
-We also wanted to draw attention to the fact that we offer free shipping on all of our items.
-This is one of the things that’s a nice a selling point as what you see on the product page is what you see.
-We Hope this helps to entice people through a bit.
-Follow suit and include something fun, unique, special, insert exciting adjective here, in your bio that you think sets you apart or adds value to your product/service.
+We decided to revisit our own bio and realized we really didn't have a good description of who this app was for.
+We decided to tweak our description, and add in that it's available for Android and IOS devices.
+We also wanted to add in a clear call to action.
+Having a call to action is very important, and not having one was a big problem.
 Use the bio to highlight the key parts of your business that will entice people to follow through to your site.

 2. Create Daily Posts